How to configure your workstation for Solidworks

 Solidworks is an intuitive CAD software designed for designers and engineers to streamline the product development process.
 By simplifying the work steps, innovative designs can be brought to market faster.

 Solidworks use only 1-2 processor cores for construction and assemblies.
 CAD applications like Solidworks prefer a high clock frequency.
-We recommand a workstation with an Intel Xeon Quad- or Six-Core processor with a clock frequency from 3.5 GHz.
+We recommand a workstation with an Intel Xeon 4- or 6-Core processor with a clock frequency from 3.5 GHz.
+Intel Xeon processors offer you a whole range of advantages compared to the Intel Core series (i3, i5, i7 and i9).
+Xeon CPUs can manage significantly more memory than the Intel Core family.
+With the help of the larger cache memory, CPU accesses are accelerated.
+Xeon processors support Error Correction Code memory.
+Xeon CPUs are able to detect and report hardware errors to the operating system to prevent system crashes.
 Almost all tasks are done with the processor unit and the main memory.
 Solidworks use multiple CPU cores only for rendering and simulation to process and render the 3D CAD model.
 The more cores available, the faster the rendering process will be.

-The Solidworks modules Photoview, Photoworks and Visualize take advantage of nVidia's CUDA core technology, which can process rendering in parallel and much faster than the workstation's CPU.
+The Solidworks modules Photoview, Photoworks and Visualize take advantage of NVIDIA´s CUDA core technology, which can process rendering in parallel and much faster than the workstation's CPU.
 The load is distributed to the graphics processor and the rendering time is significantly reduced by this process.
 The number of CUDA cores on your graphics card affects the time Solidworks takes to render your CAD models.
 The higher the number of CUDA cores on your graphics card, the shorter the render times for your CAD models will be.
 We recommend using a nVidia Quadro series graphics card certified for Solidworks.
 Certified graphics cards offer you the highest quality and detail for your CAD design to achieve 100 percent accurate calculations.
 Further advantages are the optimal driver support and the support of certain functions such as Realview and Ambient Occlusion.
 Solidworks works closely with nVidia developers to continuously improve and enhance the productivity, stability and reliability of 3D graphics for Solidworks users in combination with Quadro graphics cards.
 Depending on your budget and CAD requirements, we'll find the best graphics solution for you.
-Most of our customers choose an nVidia Quadro P2000, nVidia M4000 or nVidia Quadro P4000.
+As a basic graphics card, we recommend an NVIDIA Quadro A2000 with 6GB GDDR6 VRAM.
+For performance tasks, an NVIDIA Quadro RTX A2000 with 12GB VRAM or an NVIDIA Quadro RTX A4000 with 16GB GDDR6 VRAM is the better alternative.
+As a high-end option for complex 3D modeling, the NVIDA Quadro RTX A5000 with 24 GB GDDR6 VRAM is convincing.
+A real alternative are the AMD graphics card models of the Radeon Pro W6600 series certified for Solidworks for simple tasks and the AMD Radeon Pro WX6800 for more complex 3D models.
+Starting with Solidworks version 2016, the free Radeon ProRender add-in is available.
+The Radeon Pro Renderer uses all the design features of Solidworks to give their projects the depth of field they need.
+For Solidworks Visualize with nVIDIA iRay GPU support, we recommend a Quadro RTX A2000 with 6 or 12GB GDDR6 VRAM.
+For the AMD Pro renderer, a Radeon Pro is a good choice.
+If you turn on the denoiser in Solidworks Visualize (from version 2018, Serive Pack 3) with an NVIDIA Quadro with 4GB VRAM or more, you can reduce their rendering times considerably.

 Hard Disk Accelerator